EndPointCorp/end-point-blog/2019/04/linux-sysadmin-devops-remote-job.md

 ### Getting in touch with us:

-Please email us an introduction to [jobs@endpoint.com](mailto:jobs@endpoint.com) to apply.
+~~Please email us an introduction to jobs&#x40;endpoint.com to apply.~~ **(This job has been filled.)**
 Include your location, a resume/​CV, your GitHub or LinkedIn URLs, or whatever else helps us get to know you.

 We look forward to hearing from you!
 Full-time employment seekers only, please—​this role is not for agencies or subcontractors.